hannielcyber1/hannielcyber1.github.io/README.md

 # 🎣 Phishing Awareness Demonstration Website

 > **⚠️ Educational Project**
-> This project is a **Phishing awareness demonstration** created for cybersecurity education and research purposes.
+> This project is a **Phishing Awareness demonstration** created for cybersecurity education and research purposes.
 It was developed to replicate a university login page as part of a controlled lab environment to demonstrate how phishing attacks work and how users can recognize them.

 ---